 Early in the morning at sunrise, visit the spectacular Taj Mahal (a UNESCO World Heritage Site) built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
 Return to the hotel for breakfast.
 After a filling breakfast check out from the hotel, and head towards Bharatpur.
 Formerly known as the Bharatpur Bird Sanctuary, the Keoladeo National Park is recognized as one of the world’s most important bird breeding and feeding grounds.
 In 1982, Keoladeo was declared a national park and then later listed as a World Heritage Site by UNESCO in 1985.

 Reach Bharatpur by noon.
 Check-in at the hotel on arrival.
 In the afternoon visit Keoladeo National Park (a UNESCO World Heritage Site), also known as Bharatpur Bird Sanctuary.
-It is a home to over 360 bird species, including aquatic birds, visitors from Afghanistan, Turkmenistan, China and Siberia.
+It is home to over 360 bird species, including aquatic birds, visitors from Afghanistan, Turkmenistan, China, and Siberia.
 Enjoy an eco-friendly rickshaw ride at the bird sanctuary.
 Reach back hotel by evening.
-Overnight stay will be at hotel in Bharatpur.
+Dinner & overnight stay will be at a hotel in Bharatpur.

 After a delicious breakfast check-out from hotel and head towards Ranthambore.
 Once a private game reserve of the royal House of Jaipur, Ranthambore National Park and Tiger Reserve is one of the world’s best known wilderness areas.
 Being considered as one of the famous and former hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is a major wildlife tourist attraction spot that has pulled the attention of many wildlife photographers and lovers in this destination.